 A new bridge in Merksem

 Hovering like a bird of prey high above the city of Antwerp you would see the glistening Schelde River, slowly meandering from the hinterland towards the old city and flowing out into a global seaport on the North Sea.
 From all directions highways and roads flock together to form a huge knot called The Ring, which has been causing problems for local and ongoing traffic for decades.
 The city is looking forward to the start of an immense project that aims to vastly improve life with the Ring, partly by roofing over the road and adding sound barriers and parks.
 Cutting right though the north of the city, from Schelde to the east is the Albert Canal, connecting the cities of Limburg and Liege with the port of Antwerp.
 Contemporary inland shipping demands bigger locks and wider canals, as is the case at Merksem in the north-east of Antwerp, where a bend in the canal will be made twice as wide while increasing the vertical clearance.
 This requires a completely new Theunis Bridge.
-Commissioned by De Vlaamse Waterweg and in collaboration with Arcadis, Sweco and OKRA Landscape architects, architects ZJA designed the connection from Duivelsplein to Schijnpoortweg, crossing the Albert Canal.
+Commissioned by De Vlaamse Waterweg and in collaboration with Arcadis, Sweco and OKRA Landscape architects, the architectural office ZJA designed the connection from Duivelsplein to Schijnpoortweg, crossing the Albert Canal.

 A bridge as boulevard